SoftwareHeritage/swh-docs/docs/sysadm/data-silos/winery/network.rst

 The details of the installation is available in the `internal inventory <https://inventory.internal.admin.swh.network/dcim/rack-elevations/?site_id=7>`_

-The network is composed several ip ranges:
+The network is composed of several ip ranges:

 ============ ====================== ============================ ======== ==== ==== ======== =======
 Range        Description            VLAN                         Frontend MONs OSDs Switches Bastion